davidfarrelly/class-booker/README.md

 # Limitations & Potential Improvements

  - Could be more input validation, do not currently handle misformated date fields in class and booking objects
- - Actual DB such as mongodb could be used instead of slice (in-memory)
+ - Actual DB such as mongodb could be used instead of slice (in-memory) [ISSUE-2](https://github.com/davidfarrelly/class-booker/issues/2)
- - Do not currently handle overbooked classes, could add a check on the capacity when creating a new booking
+ - Do not currently handle overbooked classes, could add a check on the capacity when creating a new booking [ISSUE-1](https://github.com/davidfarrelly/class-booker/issues/1)
+ - Some logic could be moved into a seperate package, outside of the controllers.
+ - Some positive and negative unit tests were added, but not every scenario is covered yet.